Feleur/PasswordGenerator/README.md

 You can choose no letters, no numbers or no special characters.
 Minimum number of characters is not set.

-After this, the password is show in the console and saved into file named **pwdFile.txt**.
+After this, the password is shown in the console and saved into file named **pwdFile.txt**.